Global Neuroscience Initiatives

 All across the world, scientists are working towards greater understandings of the brain’s function and responses to injury or disease.
 Their work entails the invention of neurotechnologies for continuing their innovative research, in order to help treat brain injury, disease, and disorders.

 Here are organizations dedicated to advancing the science of the brain, and its application to improving human health.

 European Commission’s Human Brain Project

 The goal of the 10-year Human Brain Project is to build a new information computing technology infrastructure for neuroscience and for brain-related research in medicine and computing.
-It will include six platforms: neuroinformatics, brain stimulation, performance computing, medical informatics, neuromorphic computing, and neurorobotics.
+The project began in 2013 and includes six platforms: neuroinformatics, brain stimulation, performance computing, medical informatics, neuromorphic computing, and neurorobotics.
 It is one of the two largest scientific projects ever funded by the European Union.
 Read more.

 Two Japanese research organizations, the Okinawa Institute of Science and Technology Graduate University (OIST) and the RIKEN Brain Science Institute, joined forces with a large European consortium on the Human Brain Project.
 OIST contributes to the development of the Brain Simulation Platform, a major software infrastructure effort.
 RIKEN contributes to the identification of the brain structures’ underlying mental capabilities.